Ruslan-Tymoshchuk/Tender-Flex-VueJs-Ui/README.md

-#Stack: Vue3, Vite, Vutify, Vue-Router, Axios
+#Stack: Vue3, JavaScript, Vite, Vutify, Vue-Router, Axios

+#The frontend part of tendering platform which gives user the opportunity to take part in procurement process online

 ## Project setup